mdavids/rfc/content/draft-davids-forsalereg-07.md

 ## RRset limitations

-This specification does not define any restrictions on the number of TXT records in the RRset, but limiting it to one is **RECOMMENDED**.
+This specification does not define any restrictions on the number of TXT records in the RRset, but limiting it to one is **RECOMMENDED**. <!-- TODO: is it still? -->
 It is also **RECOMMENDED** that the length of the RDATA [@RFC9499] per TXT record does not exceed 255 octets.
 If this is not the case, the processor **SHOULD**  determine which content to use.